Body of European Regulators for Electronic Communications: BEREC Work Programme

 The BEREC Work Programme is an annual document that is developed by the Chair of BEREC, who may be assisted by the BEREC Office and the Working Groups.
 It takes into account the mandatory tasks under the EECC, but it is mainly based on the BEREC Strategy 2021-2025 and the strategic priorities set out in that Strategy.
 The Work Programme is sent for further consultation to the EP, the Council and the EC, and it is open for public consultation by interested stakeholders and the public.
 The Board of Regulators adopts the final Work Programme by 31 December of the preceding year and transmits it to the aforementioned EU institutions in accordance with the regulatory procedure.

 Governance / organisation

 The institutional organisation of BEREC is composed of several layers, each with specific tasks and duties of its own.
-The highest level of governance of BEREC is the Board of Regulators (BoR) that is chaired by the BEREC Chair.
-BEREC comprises a Contact Network (CN) and Working Groups (WGs) and it is supported by the BEREC Office.
+The highest level of governance of BEREC is the Board of Regulators (BoR) in which the national telecommunication regulators participate.
+BEREC comprises a Contact Network (CN) and Working Groups (WGs), and is supported by the BEREC Office based in Riga, Latvia.